andflett/tokens/CONTEXT.md

 5. **UI implementation** — shadcn/ui, color pickers, export dialog
 6. **Documentation** — Docs page with Term components
 7. **Homepage redesign** — Figma-style aesthetic with grids, badges
+8. **Color algorithm refinement** — Dual-algorithm approach for chromatic vs achromatic colors
+   - Analyzed Tailwind CSS color scales in OKLCH
+   - Implemented parabolic chroma curves and Bezold-Brücke hue shift
+   - Created Tailwind-inspired neutral distribution for better readability
+   - Documented approach with references to Matt Ström and Tailwind methodologies

 ---

-*This document should be included in context for future LLM sessions working on this codebase.*
+_This document should be included in context for future LLM sessions working on this codebase._